Psychology Training Program (Externship)

 Externs must be enrolled in a graduate program that is primarily clinical/counseling in nature.
 Preference will be given to those students who have completed a practicum or skills course and have had some exposure to clinical work.
 Completion of coursework in theories of psychotherapy and psychopathology is desirable.
 Applicants must provide documentation from their graduate program that they are ready for this placement.

-Applications are accepted during the months of December and January, in anticipation of the next training year which typically begins the following September.
+Applications are accepted during the month of January, in anticipation of the next training year which typically begins the following September.
 A completed application consists of the following:

 - Cover letter stating your interests